Abdur-RasheedAde/My_Snowflake_DE_Project/README.md

 7. What is the performance of the Africa market relative to other continent?
 8. Which country is most profitable?

-## Power BI and Analytics Technical Skills:
+## DE Technical Skills:
-+ Project Planning and Documentation
-+ Data Gathering
-+ Power Query
-+ Data Modelling
-+ Report Design
++ Schema Creation
-+ Data Visualization
++ Data Injestion
-+ Data Analysis Expression (DAX)
++ Data Warehousing
-+ Page Navigation and Button
-+ Business and Analytics Reporting
++ Extract, Transform and Load (ETL) process
-+ Performance Optimization
++ Flattering of JSON file into a Table
-+ Deployment and Power BI Service
++ Data Modelling (Fact and Dimention table)
-+ Scalability
++ Data Visualization - dashboard
 + Feedback and Continuous Improvement

 ## Data Modelling